CRCL-EPFL/website/collections/_team/alex.md

 img:
 alt: Profile photo of Alexandra Pittiglio
 ---
-Alexandra is a scientific assistant at CRCL, working on human-robot collaboration through a lens of materiality, psychology of teamwork, and interaction design. 🤖
+Alexandra is a Ph.D. candidate at CRCL, working on human-robot collaboration through a lens of materiality, psychology of teamwork, and interaction design. 🤖

 With a Bachelor in Engineering from McMaster University (Canada) and a Master of Science from Universität Stuttgart (ITECH Programme, Germany), Alexandra’s work intersects design, humanities, and applied science.
 She is interested in exploring non-standard materials enabled through emerging technologies, and is excited by the potential for collaborative robotics to challenge the status quo of the architecture-engineering-construction world! 🚀